Browser extension · v0.6.0 · Now on the Chrome Web Store

 Answers, not promises.

-Is my data really local? +
+Is my data really local?

-What browsers does it work on? +
+What browsers does it work on?

 Why "anti-hoarding"?
-Aren't memory tools supposed to remember everything? +
+Aren't memory tools supposed to remember everything?

 The research is unambiguous: 80% of bookmarks are never revisited.
 Saving everything makes the things that actually matter harder to find.
 We borrow from a decade of academic work on "managed forgetting" — your library should be a workshop, not a graveyard.
+The Forgetting Digest (v0.4) is how that becomes a feature.

-How is this different from Raindrop, Mymind, or Readwise? +
+How is this different from Raindrop, Mymind, or Readwise?

-When will it be on the Chrome Web Store? +
+Is Mindlatch on the Chrome Web Store?

 Stop hoarding.